gzowski/Proteus67/README.md

 ## Assembly Guide

-* I have provided additional images within [Images](https://github.com/gzowski/Proteus67/blob/main/Images/help_images.jpg) which show assembly.
+* I have provided additional images [here](https://github.com/gzowski/Proteus67/blob/main/Images/help_images.jpg) which show assembly.
 * Place both stabalizers into the top plate
 * Insert all switches into the top plate and put to the side
 * Diode installation: Must be on the rear of the board due to lack of clearance from stabalisers.